What One Thing?

 The podcast focuses on key business challenges and personal growth for entrepreneurs, with episodes addressing topics such as transitioning from corporate roles to starting a business, overcoming imposter syndrome, and the significance of networking.
 For example, Episode 2 highlights Hayley's journey from burnout to founding her accounting business, while Episode 1 details Phil's experience in navigating redundancy to establish a managed service provider.

 One business.
 One lesson.
-Every week.
+Every episode.

 Real businesses.
 Real stories.
 Real-time.